dlounsbu/ICTR_team_sci_initiative/bronxpride2024.md

 **[Greeting: Start with a Personal Story]**

 Good afternoon, everyone!

-It’s incredible to see so many beautiful faces gathered here today in the Bronx to celebrate pride, love, and our vibrant LGBTQ community.
+It’s incredible to see so many beautiful faces gathered here today in the Bronx to celebrate pride, love, and UNITY in our vibrant LGBTQ community.

 **[Addressing LGBTQ Health Disparities]**